 Step 1: Log in to your account and navigate to settings

-First up is navigating to the settings page of your Gmail account.
+The first step to learning how to retract an email in Gmail is to enable the feature in the first place.
+This means navigating to the settings page of your Gmail account.
 You do that by clicking on the little cogwheel on the top right corner of your screen and then clicking “see all settings”.

 This link should also get you there.